kaya-hasan/kaya-hasan/README.md

 # 💫 About Me:
 Hi There!
 I'm Hasan.
-I'm making improvements on JavaScript & Python.
+I'm making improvements on Python.

 ## 🌐 Socials: